-Check the electrolyte level in your batteries, and fully charge the batteries before storing.
+Fully charge the batteries before storing.
 A weak battery loses its charge more rapidly than a strong battery.
+After charging is complete and the batteries have cooled, check the electrolyte level in your batteries.
 Ideally, you should disconnect the batteries and cover the terminals with grease to prevent corrosion.
+In extremely cold climates, batteries should be removed from the boat and stored in a warm dry area.